Elie Wiesel Professor of Judaic Studies

 Author and editor of 6 books, Brooks' academic writing focused on the relationship between nascent rabbinic society and Roman imperial power, especially as expressed in Judaic law in late antiquity.
 He is author of The Spirit of the Ten Commandments: Shattering the Myth of Rabbinic Legalism (HarperCollins).
 He has published several volumes of translation and commentary on foundational Jewish texts, including The Talmud of the Land of Israel: Tractate Peah (on poor relief) and Tractate Maaser Sheni (on second tithe) (volumes 2 and 8 in the University of Chicago Press series).
 He has also published a textual commentary on the Mishnaic tractate Peah, and the early midrash compilation Sifre, and is a contributor to the Yale University Press translation, The Mishnah.

-Brooks has a long-term relationship with The Holocaust Educational Foundation (www.holocaustef.org ).
-Since 1995 he has served as a faculty member for the Summer Institute on the Holocaust and Jewish Civilization (at Northwestern University), where he holds the Mills Family Chair.
-The Institute helps prepare professors and advanced graduate students to teach college courses on the Holocaust.
+Brooks was the recipient of the 2014 Distinguished Achievement Award in Holocaust Studies from the Holocaust Educational Foundation.
+Over nearly 20 years, he served as the Mills Family chair and faculty member in the foundation's Summer Institute on the Holocaust and Jewish Civilization (at Northwestern University).
+The Institute has helped prepare more than 700 professors and advanced graduate students to teach college courses on the Holocaust.